BrevinCronk98/C-Sharp-Bakery/README.md

 * Output: "You Choose Jedi Pastry, costs 501 Dollars."

 #### User Can See Their Total Price For The Order:
-* Input : "3 White Bread, # Jedi Pastries."
+* Input : "3 White Bread, 3 Jedi Pastries."
 * Output: "Your Total Price is 1576 Dollars."

 #### User Gets a 50% Discount on Item if They Get 2 or More
+* Input: "2 White Bread"
+* Output: "4 Dollars"

 ## Technologies Used